neurospin-projects/2023_agaudin_jchavas_folding_supervised/contrastive/notebooks/README_notebooks.rst

 Notebook to generate PCA embeddings and to compare PCA and other dimension reduction methods to SimCLR.

-- SimCLR_performance_criteria (*)
-Notebook to compute the exclusion criteria based on the trivial minimum.

 - test_switch_to_numpy
 Test notebook to transition from pickle datasets to numpy.